 The Government must learn the lessons of the failures to date and do things differently.

-The NHS' figures show that almost 2,300 people with a learning disability and/or autism are currently in institutions.
+The NHS' figures show that there at least 2,250 people with a learning disability and/or autism are currently in institutions.
 These people can be subjected to physical restraint and over-medication.

 It's 8 years since the Winterbourne View scandal, so the Government has had more than enough time to get people back to their local communities, near their loved ones, where they belong.